EO4wellness/T-I-L/polyglot/Latin/README.md

     There are only 3 Castles to the entire course
 * Prior to 1/26/2021, this Latin course was within the "OTHER" languages studied section on GitHub.
 * As of Jan 26, 2021, I've moved it to its own folder, not included within the "other" languages portion of the Polyglot repo.
+* These thoughts are my own, based on my studies at University.
+If the topic interests you, and you are reading this, why not check out [Wiki's Latin article](https://en.wikipedia.org/wiki/Latin) for a very basic overview.

 ## Course of Study:
 1. [Castle-1](https://github.com/EO4wellness/T-I-L/tree/main/polyglot/Latin/Castle-1)